Dephasing rate SP formula

 The SP formula for the dephasing rate $\Gamma_{\varphi}$ of a particle that moves in a fluctuating environment unifies various results that have been obtained, notably in condensed matter physics, with regard to the motion of electrons in a metal.
-The general case requires to take into account not only the temporal correlations but also the spatial correlations of the environmental fluctuations.
+The general case requires taking into account not only the temporal correlations but also the spatial correlations of the environmental fluctuations.
 These can be characterized by the spectral form factor $\tilde{S}(q,\omega)$, while the motion of the particle is characterized by its power spectrum $\tilde{P}(q,\omega)$.
 Consequently, at finite temperature the expression for the dephasing rate takes the following form that involves S and P functions: